The University of Edinburgh - Edinburgh Futures Institute

 - defined by your employer

-- aligned to one of the EFI research programmes
+- aligned to one of our research programmes

-You can submit your final project report as a written piece of work, or combine text with other forms as appropriate – video, visualisation, a digital artefact, performance, code.
+You will submit your final project as a written piece of work or combine text with other forms – for example:

-You will provisionally identify your project topic relatively early on in the programme, and work on it in parallel with the taught courses.
-We expect projects to take an interdisciplinary approach which connects with the creative, data and future-oriented nature of the EFI core.
+You will begin to identify your project topic relatively early in the programme, and work on it in parallel with the taught courses.
+We expect you to take an interdisciplinary approach to your project to connect with the creative, data and future-orientated nature of EFI.

-- understanding of the principles of story generation and interpretation across a range of traditional and digital creative media
+- an understanding of the principles of story creation and interpretation across a range of traditional and digital creative media

 - knowledge of the uses and abuses of narrative in various spheres of social life

-- creative practice and data skills relevant to the analysis of existing and development of new narratives
+- creative practice and data skills relevant to the analysis and development of new and existing narratives

-- research and critical capacity to put different academic disciplines into dialogue and to generate syncretic insights into the present functions and future possibilities of storytelling
+- research skills and your critical capacity to put different academic disciplines into dialogue and to generate syncretic insights into the present functions and future possibilities of storytelling.

-Narrative skills are in greater demand than ever before, and not just in the traditional ‘cultural industries’ such as creative writing, the performance arts and visual entertainment.
+Narrative skills are in greater demand than ever before, and not just in the traditional ‘cultural industries’ such as creative writing, the performance arts, and visual entertainment.
+Other examples include:

 - Advertisers and fundraisers rely on storytelling to reach their target markets.

-- Those working in the tourism and heritage sectors need to know how to tell the story of local places to global audiences.
+- The tourism and heritage sectors need to know how to tell the story of local places to global audiences.

-This programme will provide recent graduates and mid-career professionals with a good intellectual basis for professional development in a wide range of sectors, as well as for further academic study in the arts, humanities and social sciences.
+This programme will provide you with a good intellectual basis for professional development in a wide range of sectors, as well as for further academic study in the arts, humanities, and social sciences.

 The core elements of the programme address the data and higher-order skills we know are important for the future of work, confident and critical citizenship, and a thriving, just society.